-The Office of Information Technology maintains an Acceptable Use Policy for the responsible use of technology resources for all members of the campus community.
-This document provides guidance on the use of technology at the University, including your responsibility to abide by all laws in your use of technology, including those pertaining to copyright and other laws protecting intellectual property.
+The Department of Information Technology maintains the Acceptable Use of Technology Resources Policy (AUP) for all members of the campus community.
+This document outlines the permissible use of university-owned technology and covers your responsibility to abide by all laws in the use of technology.
+This includes laws that protect copyright and other intellectual property.

-Students should be aware of the basics of Internet etiquette in communicating via text, chat room, online, or email.
-Your online behavior will be evaluated in the same way as your in-person actions.
-Know that when you are in cyberspace, you are expected to respect other people's time and bandwidth, use appropriate upper and lowercase punctuation, and respect other people's privacy.

-Email is the official method of communication for students at Benedictine University.
-Students are expected to read and respond, when required, to all official University email.
-It is recommended that students check their Benedictine University email accounts daily.
-Please note that some faculty, based on course requirements, may also require students to check their BenU email accounts at certain designated times.
+As a student, you are expected to abide by the basics of Internet etiquette regarding communication via text, chat room, online forums, or email.
+Your online behavior is evaluated in the same way as if the behavior is in person.
+For example, please respect other people's time and bandwidth, use appropriate upper and lowercase punctuation, and respect people's privacy.
+Your university assigned email address (ending with @ben.edu) is the address used by university faculty and staff to communicate with you.
+Because email is the official method of communication for students at Benedictine University, you are expected to read and, when required, respond to official University email.